PierfrancescoAmendola/PierfrancescoAmendola/README.md

 * **International Chamber Music Workshop (October 31 – November 3, 2024):**
     Participated in an international chamber music workshop led by **Dora Cantella** (Professor at CRD de Meudon, Paris) and **Pierfrancesco Borrelli** (Professor at the Conservatory of Avellino).
 * **Piano and Guitar Instructor:**
     Teaching piano and guitar to children, focusing on musical expression and foundational technique.
 Began studying piano at age 3 and later learned guitar and violin as a self-taught musician during a period spent in England.
+On instagram there are my performances about piano, and all my concerts.
 * **Musical Composition and Direction:**
     Composed instrumental bases and lyrics for original songs, directed an orchestra, and currently serve as **Artistic Director** for local music projects.
 * **Author and Researcher:**